haotian2006/HelperDocs-contributions/Fixing Errors.md

     as the condition is just a boolean

 # Using google
 When you get an error message that you don't know or understand, what you can do is go to google.com and search for the error message.
-Usually you will find an devform post that has the same error and the a solution.
-Another way to help enhance the search is by using "" this tells google to look for that key word.
-Sometimes you might not get the results you're look for, for example this error
+Usually, you will find a devform post that has the same error and the solution.
+Another way to help enhance the search is by using "".
+This tells google to look for that keyword.
+Sometimes you might not get the results you're looking for, for example, this error
 ![placeholder](https://media.discordapp.net/attachments/1097115140924645376/1143422139744137257/image.png?width=552&height=24)
-and when we do a google search we don't get any thing that relates to that
+and when we do a Google search we don't get anything that relates to that
 ![hi - hao](https://media.discordapp.net/attachments/1097115140924645376/1143422833259724882/image.png?width=713&height=800)
-so what we can do here is maybe change the wording or adding roblox into the search to help google search better
+So what we can do here is maybe change the wording or adding roblox into the search to help Google search better
 ![asaada](https://media.discordapp.net/attachments/1097115140924645376/1143423095567298610/image.png?width=767&height=668)
 and there we go.
 # Using roblox debugger
-Another way of debugging is using tools roblox provided such as break points, watch, call stack.
-But most of the times you won't really be needing this. but if you want you can find out how to use them [here](https://create.roblox.com/docs/studio/debugging).
+Another way of debugging is using tools roblox provided such as breakpoints, watch, and call stack.
+But most of the time you won't really be needing this. but if you want you can find out how to use them [here](https://create.roblox.com/docs/studio/debugging).

 # Common mistakes
 This section is just a list of common mistakes people tend to do

-## 1.Using starter Gui instead of playergui
+## 1. Using starter Gui instead of playergui
 ### StarterGui
 StarterGui is a container that is under Game.
 Its purpose is to act like a container to hold your guis before they are cloned into the PlayerGui.
 When a player joins roblox will take everything that is currently in StarterGui and clone them into the players PlayerGui. https://create.roblox.com/docs/reference/engine/classes/StarterGui

-so given a script like the one below, it will **not** make ScreenGui visible because it is modifying a ScreenGui in StarterGui
+So given a script like the one below, it will **not** make ScreenGui visible because it is modifying a ScreenGui in StarterGui
  ```lua
  --LocalScript
 local StarterGui = game.StarterGui